dragonracer9/doom_stm/README.md

 ## Roadmap

-- get basic syscall functions running ☑️
+- basic button and matrix functionality ☑️
-- see if doom runs as is? (doesnt, so i will have to fix that...)
+- get basic syscalls running ☑️
--> requires FATfs, not sure about the ipx stuff, will have to rewrite the serial drivers
+- see if doom runs as is? (doesnt, so i will have to fix that...) -> requires FATfs, not sure about the ipx stuff, will have to rewrite the serial drivers

 - ([threadX](https://github.com/azure-rtos/threadx))